stanleyn/steroid_immune_data/README.md

 >source('RF_PerTP.R')
 ```

--When this is finished running, you can see the vector of AUCs and Wilcoxon p-values corresponding to the predictive power of the model learned for each timepoint (Pre, 1hr, 6hr, 24r, 48hr, and 2 wks after surgery)
+- When this is finished running, you can see the vector of AUCs and Wilcoxon p-values corresponding to the predictive power of the model learned for each timepoint (Pre, 1hr, 6hr, 24r, 48hr, and 2 wks after surgery)

--To see AUCs,
+- To see AUCs,

 ```r
 >AUC
 ```
--To see Wilcoxon p-values
+- To see Wilcoxon p-values

 ```r
 >Wilcox